Free quotients of fundamental groups of smooth quasi-projective varieties: Preface

+The fundamental groups as in Theorem \ref{main} admit a {\it geometric} surjections onto a free group i.e. which are induced by holomorphic maps onto punctured $\PP^1$ (cf. proof of Theorem \ref{main}).
+In fact, Theorem \ref{main} is deduced from the following result on the reducible fibers of primitive pencils of curves \footnote{we call a pencil \emph{primitive} if its generic member is irreducible cf. \cite{zar}}

+\begin{theorem} Let $V,\Delta$ be as in Theorem \ref{main}.
+Then there is a constant $M_2(V,\Delta)$ such that for $r> M_2(V,\Delta)$, any primitive pencil of curves on $V$ such that: \begin{enumerate}[{\rm (i)}] \item it has $r+1$ members whose classes of its irreducible components are in $\Delta$, \item all components of each of these $r+1$ members are reduced, \item the generic members of the pencil intersecting transversally at any base point have an element in $\Delta$ as a class. \end{enumerate} Moreover, there exists a constant $M_1(V,\Delta)$ such that $2 \le M_1(V,\Delta) \le \min\{9,M_2(V,\Delta)\}$ and such that for $r> M_1(V,\Delta)$ there are only finitely many types of primitive pencils satisfying \eqref{pencilsmain: i},\eqref{pencilsmain: ii} and \eqref{pencilsmain: iii}. \end{theorem}

+Theorems \ref{main} and \ref{pencilsmain} are proven in section \ref{proofmaintheorem} where we also give the definitions of the classes of curves we consider and where we define the thresholds $M_i(V,\Delta), i=1,2, N(V,r,\Delta)$ and $K(V,\Delta)$ controlling the the fundamental groups of the complements to curves for various ranks of their free quotients.
+One of the steps in the proof of Theorem \ref{pencilsmain} (cf.(\ref{finalinequality})) is the following inequality, which may have an independent interest:

+\begin{cor} Let $r+1$ be the number of reducible and reduced members in a pencil in a linear system $\PP(H^0(V,{\cal O}_V(D)))$, having classes of irreducible components in a saturated set $\Delta$ and for which the union of components of these $r+1$ members satisfies condition (*).
+Then

+where the sum is taken over all irreducible components $F_j$ of a member of the pencil and the minimum is taken over these $r+1$ members of the pencil. \end{cor}

+The rest of the paper deals with examples and the values of the thresholds $M_i(V,\Delta), N(V,r,\Delta)$ and $K(V, \Delta)$.
+In section \ref{examples} we discuss the free quotients for the curves on $\PP^2$ in the classes $\C(\Delta)$ where $\Delta=\{[1],...,[k]\}$ i.e. with irreducible components having degrees not exceeding $k$, and section \ref{surfaces} deals with examples on more general surfaces.
+More detailed estimates for the thresholds introduced here will be given elsewhere.
+The proofs are based on the estimates of the topological Euler characteristic of fibers of pencils in terms of Euler characteristics of components of degenerate fibers but depends also on asymptotic of ranks of cohomology of line bundles corresponding to nef divisors (cf. \cite{laz}).

-Finally, the first named author wants to thank the Fulbright Program and the Spanish Ministry of Ciencia, Innovaci\'on y Universidades for the grant to collaborate at UIC with the second named author.
+Finally, we want to thank anonymous referee for careful reading of the manuscript and very useful comments.
+The first named author wants to thank the Fulbright Program and the Spanish Ministry of Ciencia, Innovaci\'on y Universidades for the grant to collaborate at UIC with the second named author.

-\section{Summary of Some Notations}
+\section{Summary of some notations}

 $\Delta$ is a saturated subset of $\NS(V)$ where $V$ is a smooth projective simply-connected surface.